 (a) The University of Winnipeg Employee and Family Assistance Program will continue to cover eligible Members during the life of this Collective Agreement.
 The cost of the program shall be paid by the Employer.

-(b) The Collegiate Unit of the U.W.F.A. shall be entitled to have one (1) representative on the University of Winnipeg Employee and Family Assistance Advisory Committee.
+(b) The Collegiate Unit. shall be entitled to have one (1) representative on the University of Winnipeg Employee and Family Assistance Advisory Committee.

 ARTICLE 24: COLLEGIATE LABOUR MANAGEMENT COMMITTEE (lmc)

-24.01 Recognizing the mutual benefits to be derived from joint consultation, the Parties agree to establish a Joint Committee on the Administration of the Agreement (LMC) within twenty (20) days of the ratification of this Agreement by the Parties.
+24.01 Recognizing the mutual benefits to be derived from joint consultation, the Parties agree to maintain a Labour Management Committee (LMC) for the Administration of the Agreemen.t.

 24.02 Jurisdiction

-The LMC shall only review matters of concern arising from the application of this Agreement, excluding any dispute which is at that time being resolved under the grievance and arbitration procedures set out in Article 19.
+The LMC shall only review matters of concern arising from the application of this Agreement; excluding any dispute which is at that time being resolved under the grievance and arbitration procedures set out in Article 19.
 It shall not have the power to add to or modify in any way the terms of this Agreement, but shall function in an advisory capacity to the Association and/or the Employer with the general aim of ensuring that this Agreement is administered in a spirit of co-operation and mutual respect.
-The LMC shall, further, direct itself to the fulfillment of any tasks explicitly assigned by this Agreement to the LMC required to bring into effect and implement the provisions of this Agreement.
+The LMC shall, further, direct itself to fulfilling any tasks explicitly assigned to it by this Agreement that arerequired to bring into effect and implement the provisions of this Agreement.

 24.03 The LMC shall be comprised of three (3) representatives of the Association and three (3) representatives of the Employer including two (2) representatives from Senior Administration and one (1) representative from Human Resources.
 A quorum shall be four (4) members, provided that two (2) representatives of each Party are present.